 How do I get a Protection Order?

-If you are asking for a protection order to be issued by the Family and Juvenile Court and wish to be seen by the court on the day the request is made, please arrive before 10:00 a.m. so you have time to complete the paperwork by 11:00a.m. for the 1:15 p.m. court hearings.
+If you are asking for a protection order to be issued by the Family and Juvenile Court and wish to be seen by the court on the day the request is made, please arrive between 8:00 a.m. to 10:00 a.m. to complete the appropriate protection order paperwork, for the 1:15 p.m. court hearings.
 If you are unable to complete your paperwork in time, you may take the paperwork with you and return the next day.